My name is Mol. I started out as an Intern in Enterprise’s Midlands group, and I’m now an Assistant Manager in the Hereford Branch. I’m also dyslexic.

 I qualify for 25% extra time in exams and without me asking for it Gabriella and the team had already printed everything on yellow paper for me and had offered me extra time for each of the assessments.
 I couldn’t have been more thankful.

 I was offered the position a few days later, and I was over the moon.
-Six months later in June I started.
+Six months later I started.

 How does it affect my day-to-day tasks

 A large percentage of the job involves reading as well as verbal and written communication.
 It is part of everyday life at Enterprise, reading notes on the computer systems, e-mails, communication with other employees and senior colleagues and most importantly customers.

 One of the things I was nervous about was my sales pitch to prospective clients.
 To begin with I kept stumbling up and not being able to get my words out properly in front of customers and therefore confusing them and normally not being able to get the sale.

 I lacked confidence and my dyslexia jumbled everything up.
 I started to get frustrated with myself; however my manager at the time was brilliant and completely understood where and why I was struggling.
 She took the time to go through everything with me until I had it right and to this day I’m still grateful.